Godrej Home Loans are designed for your life. With interest rates and easy EMI plans tailored for

 Relaxed Down-Payments, with Parallel Funding

-The first step is often the most difficult part and we are here to make it easy for you.
+The first step is often the hardest to take but we are here to make it easy for you.
 Don’t worry about arranging huge down payments for owning a property.
-At Godrej Capital, we bring you closer to your dream home.
-Pay your part on a pro-rata basis, rather than paying all at once.
+At Godrej Capital, we bring you closer to your dream home by letting you pay your part on a pro-rata basis, instead of paying it all at once.

 Watch this space for more innovative home loan features.